kishimisu/Crash-NST-Level-Editor/README.md

 There are three type of audio files:

-- For `CSoundSamples` files (located in `sound_samples/`), an audio player is available in the right panel to play the sound.
+- For `CSoundSample` igz files (located in `sound_samples/`), an audio player is available in the right panel to play the sound.

-- For `.snd` files (loacted in `sound_streams/`), the audio is played directly as the file is just a raw audio stream.
+- For `.snd` files (located in `sound_streams/`), the audio is played directly as the file is just a raw audio stream.

-- For `CAudioArchive` files (locatd in `sounds/banks/`), each `CSound` object in the file is listed in the right panel, along with its associated `CSubSound` playable audio tracks.
+- For `CAudioArchive` igz files (located in `sounds/banks/`), each `CSound` object in the file is listed in the right panel, along with its associated `CSubSound` playable audio tracks.
 You can click on a track name to open the corresponding object and extract the audio.
 ![Texture preview](assets/readme/CAudioArchive.png)

 ## Level editor